 Looking for an easy-peasy pond sensory play idea?
 Well look no further . . . we’ve got you covered! 🙂 Our pond sensory bin came about when Engineer (who’s almost 8) and one of my pre-k kiddos (who’s 4) put their heads together.
 I love that the bin is child-made using materials we have in our craft closet.
+Add this to your spring activities for preschoolers.

 Are you following Fun-A-Day on Pinterest?